-The goal of this program is to create a convenient and effective method for residents to recover valuable food scraps that will then be composted into a high quality soil amendment.
+The goal of this program is to create a convenient and effective method for residents to divert food scraps that will be composted, producing high quality soil amendment.
 This program is designed to significantly reduce residential food waste disposal and put our food scraps to a better use through composting.

 If you live in our service area: Lafayette, Orinda, Moraga, Walnut Creek, Danville, Blackhawk, Alamo, Diablo and parts of unincorporated Contra Costa County, then you can participate in the program.

 Residents of Danville, Blackhawk, Alamo, and Diablo click here to view the postcard you will be receiving from Republic Services and RecycleSmart.

 A small, 2-gallon kitchen collection pail is available to all households in communities served by the Food Scraps program.
 This food recycling container can be stored underneath the kitchen sink or in a cabinet.
 The container has a tight sealing lid and carry handle.
 If you recently moved into a community receiving this service, and your home does not have a pail, please contact Republic Services at (925) 685-4711 for a replacement.
 Or you can use you own substitute food storage container.
 Place all food scraps and other acceptable discards with your yard waste in the green organics cart for weekly collection.

 - Empty your food scraps into your organics cart on your collection day.
 Leaving food in your organics cart for long periods may attract flies.

 - Cover food scraps with yard trimmings in your cart to avoid pests and odors.
 Yard trimmings will mask the food scraps odors, preventing pests from detecting it!

 - Line kitchen pail with paper towels or newspaper which will help keep your pail clean.
 The liner paper can be recycled with the food scraps!